 Staffers said they never heard anything like it, and hope never to again.

 Not the sound of soft, fleshy fingers and delicate, brittle, manicured nails meeting titanium-capped woven fiberglass traveling at 150 feet per second.
 No Sirree!
-That was just a brief, tiny squishy noise with attendant crackling from wildly distorted joints and bones.
+That was just a brief, tiny squishy noise with attendant crackling from distorted joints and bones.

 A Texan with a broken fingernail or two – and, this Sheep-Overboard reporter adds proudly, a Texan with a not unsheepish look about him.